foundriesio/docs/source/user-guide/fioctl/index.rst

 -----------------------

 By default all apps defined in :term:`containers.git` for any given tag are enabled.
-To change this behaviour, a whitelist of apps can be given **per device**, enabling only those apps that are in a comma separated list.
+To change this behaviour, a list of allowed apps can be given **per device**, enabling only those apps that are in a comma separated list.

 Via Fioctl